In This Article

-If marriage isn't going quite so well, and you're not sure what to do about it, know you have options.
-Legal separation is an alternative to divorce for people who can’t continue to live together but do not want to end their marriage.
+If your marriage isn't going quite so well and you're not sure what to do about it, know that you have options.
+A legal separation is an alternative to divorce for people who can’t continue to live together but do not want to end their marriage.
 A couple is legally separated after petitioning the court to recognize their separation.
 Simply living apart does not constitute a legal separation.
 All states except Delaware, Florida, Georgia, Mississippi, Pennsylvania, and Texas recognize legal documentation of separation.

 What Is a Legal Separation Agreement?